 The heat source here is fresh jalapeño pepper.
 It’s well balanced in the soup, so there isn’t an overwhelming spiciness here.
 The fresh cilantro is optional but it definitely brings around another dimension to the dish.

 Spicy groundnut soup is a perfect winter warmer, but this is not only a seasonal soup.
 It’s a great way to use summer vegetables too.
-For instance, try adding in some cubes of red bell pepper.
+For instance, try adding in some cubes of red bell pepper or diced sweet potatoes.
+Layering in kale or collard greens is tasty, too.
 Really, the more vegetables the merrier.
+And it all adds to the complexity of the taste.

 Try to eat this spicy groundnut soup as soon as you make it – it’s best served fresh.
 If you do decide to reheat it at any point, add some extra water beforehand as it cools with a thick consistency.